GeodesicCarbon/voron_canbus/mainboard_flashing/README.md

 >
 > Note the address of the usb device => 0483:df11

-You can then flash the CanBOOT firmware to your mainboard by running
+You can then flash the Katapult firmware to your mainboard by running
 ```
-cd ~/CanBoot
+cd ~/katapult
 make
-dfu-util -R -a 0 -s 0x08000000:force:mass-erase:leave -D ~/CanBoot/out/canboot.bin -d 0483:df11
+dfu-util -R -a 0 -s 0x08000000:force:mass-erase:leave -D ~/katapult/out/katapult.bin -d 0483:df11
 ```

 where the --dfuse-address is the *Internal Flash* and the -d is the USB Device ID is the that you grabbed from the `dfu-util -l` command.